HandsOnDataViz/book/docs/HandsOnDataViz.md

 1. In your Google Sheets, go to each tab and select *File &gt;
     Download* into CSV format, as shown in Figure
-    <a href="#fig:storymap-download-csv">13.24</a>, to create a separate
+    <a href="#fig:storymap-download-csv">13.25</a>, to create a separate
     file for each tab.

 <img src="images/13-leaflet/storymap-download-csv.png" alt="Download each Google Sheets tab as a separate CSV file." width="350" />
 <p class="caption">
-Figure 13.24: Download each Google Sheets tab as a separate CSV file.
+Figure 13.25: Download each Google Sheets tab as a separate CSV file.
 </p>

 1. Shorten each file name as shown.
 The names must be exact, but they are *not* case-sensitive.
-The first two files below are below are required, and others are optional.
+The first two files below are required, and others are optional.

 -   Chapters.csv
 -   Options.csv